catcatcat8/liquidswap-sdk/README.md

 # LiquidSwap SDK Fork

-Fixes of the LiquidSwap SDK for making pull requests.
+LiquidSwap SDK fixes for creating pull requests (each fix is in a separate branch).

+# Result
 All pull requests were approved by the developers and merged into the main branch of liquidswap SDK.